- BY Sanaz Saifolahi

 Children

-Each of the applicant’s parents must either be applying at the same time as the applicant, or have permission to be in the UK (other than as a visitor) unless:
+CHI 3.2.
+The applicant’s parents must each be either applying at the same time as the applicant or have permission to be in the UK (other than as a Visitor) unless:

-(c) the decision maker is satisfied that there are serious and compelling reasons to grant the child permission to stay with the parent who is applying for permission as a Graduate or as partner of a Graduate.
+(c) the decision maker is satisfied that there are serious and compelling reasons to grant the applicant entry clearance or permission to stay with the parent who is applying for or has entry clearance or permission to stay or who is covered by CHI 3.2.(b).

 If the child was born in the UK and not previously part of a dependant application, then the birth certificate should be provided.

-For children under 18, there must be “suitable arrangements for the child’s care and accommodation”.
+For children under 18, there must be “suitable arrangements for the child’s care and accommodation” and the child “must not be leading an independent life”.
 Children over 18 can only qualify if they were already in the UK as a dependant.
-If the child is over 16 years old, they “must not be leading an independent life”.

 Refusal